How to finance your renovation

 • House worth $900,000

-You can draw out cash from your loan to fund your renovation.
-In this example, you can borrow up to $94,000 to fund your renovation without being charged LMI.
-You only need around $60,000, so you top up the loan to this value.
+In this example, you can borrow up to $150,000 to fund your renovation without being charged LMI.
+You only need around $80,000, so you top up the loan to this value.

-With this type of loan, also known as a construction loan, rather than paying out a sum of money all at once, the bank will generally make money available in instalments as the renovation progresses.
+This loan would work in the style of a construction loan.
+This means that rather than paying out a sum of money all at once, the bank will generally make money available in instalments as the renovation progresses.
 They may need to see invoices from builders and contractors in order to release the next "draw down" of funds.

 • It's a low-interest option for funding a renovation.